jigx-com/jigx-docs/docs/Building Apps with Jigx/UI/Assets.md

 ## Icon assets in solutions

-All icons used throughout a solution are automatically added to the **icons.jigx** file under the assets folder.&#x20;
+All icons used throughout a solution are automatically added to the **icons.jigx** file under the assets folder.

 The following applies to the `icons:` list:

 - Each icon change detection automatically causes an update of the `icons:` list in the icons.jigx file.
 - All icons from jig files are added to the list, except icons referenced or listed within a datasource or an icon that contains an expression e.g. `icon: ='icon' & '1'`.
-You can manually add these icons to the list in the icons.jigx file.&#x20;
+You can manually add these icons to the list in the icons.jigx file.
 - Icons are automatically added to the list or you can manually add icons to the list.
   - Automatically generated icons are indicated by a comment `# auto-generated` after the icon name in the list.
   - Manually added icons do not have the comment added.